MaksymY11/Malicious-URLs-ML-Project/README.md

 ### 1. Preprocessing

-Open and run: `notebooks/01_preprocessing.ipynb`
+Open and run: `models.ipynb`

 This notebook will:
 -Load the raw dataset
 -Clean and preprocess the URLs
 -Extract lexical/structural features
--Save the processed dataset to: `data/processed/features.csv`

-### 2. Training and Evaluating Models
+-Split the dataset into classes used for training and testing.
+-Address class imbalance and scaling
+-Train and evaluate the models
+-Output graphs and charts for visualization